horizon-research/CamJ/README.md

-# CamJ: In-sensor Processing Simulation Framework
+# CamJ: An Energy Modeling and System-Level Exploration Framework for In-Sensor Visual Computing

 CamJ is an in-sensor processing simulation Framework.
-CamJ allows sensor designers to quickly evaluate the performance and accuracy of their sensor design in minutes.
-CamJ provides commonly-used sensor design blocks which allow users describe their sensor designs using CamJ high-level API without lengthly RTL code.
+CamJ allows image sensor designers to quickly evaluate the energy of their designs in minutes.
+CamJ provides commonly-used sensor design blocks, both analog and digital, which allow users to describe the designs using a declarative interface in Python.

-## What's Inside
+## Code Organization

 CamJ has two core modules that drive in-sensor simulation: power/energy estimation and functional simulation (noise modeling).
 We put these two core modules into these two directories:

-- [sim_core](https://github.com/horizon-research/in-sensor-simulator/tree/main/sim_core): contains the power simulation API and core implementations.
-- [functional_core](https://github.com/horizon-research/in-sensor-simulator/tree/main/functional_core): contains noising modeling API and core implementations.

-For more details about these two modules, go and check these two subdirectories.
+- `camj`: the main source code of CamJ.
+- `tutorial`: a tutorial walking you through the CamJ APIs and showing you how to use CamJ to model a concrete computational image sensor and obtain energy consumption estimations.
+- `utility`: useful tools, e.g., generating noise-free images (input to CamJ) from RGB images.
+- `examples`: examples we built that use CamJ to model existing (computational) image sensors and validate against published results.
+- `tests`: test cases.
+- `test_imgs`: sample inputs to CamJ, i.e., noise-free images.

 ## Design Philosophy